 Eric in That '70s Show, realizing that he and Donna are not ready to be married.
 Later, Donna agrees with him.

 ER: Carol's fiance dumps her on their wedding day after gently, but firmly getting her to admit she doesn't love him the way he loves her.

-A rare male example is mentioned in Midsomer Murders.
+A run away groom is mentioned in Midsomer Murders.
 DCI Barnaby managed to get through the important part of the ceremony, but ran off after saying, "I've got it!" instead of "I do" to chase a murderer.
 When his wife decides she wants to have a proper ceremony for their anniversary, he interrupts it by arresting the vicar.

 In the Doctor Who episode "The Wedding of River Song", we finally learn exactly why Queen Elizabeth I was so pissed at the Doctor way back in "The Shakespeare Code": they were supposed to elope, but he never showed.

 Neighbours did this with Toadie and Stephanie (as a result of Toadie realizing that Steph was far less enthusiastic about it than he was), Marc and Stephanie (Marc had fallen in love with Steph's sister Flick) and Mark and Annalise (Mark suddenly decided to become a priest - ironically, he had only converted to Catholicism because he was marrying Annalise).